-- a child doing something first
+- receiving a team token

 - being given a task to do that the child enjoys

 - showing their work to other members of staff/headteacher

-- Good to Be Green stickers
+- Good to Be Green, range of stickers

-- receiving a team token

-- receiving a dojo

-- mini certificate for a kind and helpful act
+- certificate for a kind and helpful act

 - Head Teacher stickers

 Emphasis is also put on working and achieving together as a team.
 Each child is allocated to a colour team either Red, Yellow, Green or Blue.
-Children are encouraged to earn team tokens for demonstrating appropriate behaviour that reflects our school rules for example good/outstanding work, effort, being kind, helpful.
+Children are encouraged to earn team tokens for demonstrating appropriate behaviour that reflects our school rules for example good/outstanding work, effort, being kind, helpful, demonstrating good listening.
 Opportunities for children to work in their teams are provided throughout the year for example celebrations days such as Diwali, Sports Day etc.

-Staff will reward good class behaviour or achievement through the use of Golden Time.
+Staff may also reward good class behaviour or achievement for example with golden time etc.